 Like Furbo, it’s a looker, but quite unlike Furbo, it has the added bonus of a rotating base.
 This means that you get an unbeatable 340-degree vista of the room, so if your pet’s in there, you’re sure to see them.
 This feature also makes up for a lack of a motion detector.

 Petkit Mate also allows you to play with your pets remotely and share snaps of their antics with friends and family.

 Cat owners needn’t skip this one just because of its admittedly adorable name, because it’s good for all four-legged friends, and all budgets to boot.
-At well under £50, it’s far and away the best budget pet camera on our list, and doesn’t seem skimp on anything much to make that saving.
+At well under £50, it’s far and away from the best budget pet camera on our list and doesn’t seem to skimp on anything much to make that saving.

 Sure, it isn’t quite as pretty as Furbo or Petmate, but it does everything you’d want it to, including two-way audio, a decent-quality camera, and sending you a snap whenever it detects movement or noise.

 Overall, if it doesn’t bother you too much that the CleverDog Camera looks like… well, a camera, then it’s well worth considering.

 Looking for the best collar-mounted pet cam?
 We've got you covered with the Eyenimal Cat Videocam.
 Here are our favorite features:

 The only downside to a fixed position pet cam is the fact that it can only show you what you're cats up to when they're in one, specific location. if you want to keep an eye on your furry friend, at all times of day, a collar-mounted option could be the way forward.

 There's no need to worry about your cat taking a dip, or venturing out at night, either, as this model has a splash-proof build, night mode, and audio recording.